bytebase/bytebase/docs/i18n-guide.md

   ];
 ```

-For more skills of doing translations. check out the [vue-i18n] documents.
+For more advanced usage, check out the [vue-i18n] documents.

 ## Contributes

-If you would like to help a language's translation up to date.
-Please follow this guide.
+If you would like to help a language's translation up to date, please follow this guide.

-### Suggestion or Improvement
+### How to start

 #### Clone to local